hannotify/javas-concurrency-journey-continues/sections/7-journeys-end.md

 - **evolution of the Structured Concurrency API**

 The Loom Early-Access Builds has a few improvements that are now summarized in a JEP draft (8340343).
-Both features will probably be a part of JDK 24.
+Both features will probably be a part of a future JDK.

 ---